google/truth/README.md

 ### Some code examples

 These are not exhaustive examples, but commonly used propositions.
+Please check out the Javadocs for the Subject subclasses, or use IDE syntax completion proposals to discover predicates for types you provide as subjects.

 #### Basic objects